Thermalization and prethermalization in the soft-wall AdS/QCD model: The soft-wall AdS/QCD model and chiral phase transition

-where $A(z)=-\ln z$, $\eta_{\mu\nu}={\rm{diag}}(1,-1,-1,-1)$, $x^{\mu}$ represents the 4D time and space dimensions, and $z$ represents the 5D dimension.
-In the present paper, we concentrate on the scalar and pseudo-scalar channels and neglect the gauge part of the 5D action.
+where $A(r)=-\ln r$, $\eta_{\mu\nu}={\rm{diag}}(1,-1,-1,-1)$, $x^{\mu}$ represents the 4D time and space dimensions, and $r$ represents the fifth dimension.
+In this work, we concentrate on bulk scalar field part and neglect the gauge field part of the 5D action.
 Thus, the 5D action in the bulk is

-in which $X$ is the bi-fundamental scalar field; $m_5$ is the 5D mass of $X$; $\sqrt{g}$ is the determinant of the metric and $\lambda$ is a fitting parameter of the quad term of the potential. $\Phi (z)$ is the dilaton field which is introduced as a smooth cutoff of the spacetime, and it is very essential for the Regge-like behavior of the mass spectrum.
-To simplify, we employ the degenerate $N_f=2$ case with $m_u=m_d=m_q$, thus $X$ can be defined as
+in which $X$ is the bi-fundamental scalar field; $m_5$ is the 5D mass of $X$; $\sqrt{g}$ is the determinant of the metric and $\lambda$ is a fitting parameter of the quartic term of the potential. $\Phi (r)$ is the dilaton field which is introduced as a smooth cutoff, and it is very essential for the Regge-like behavior of the mass spectrum.
+To be simplicity, we employ the degenerate $N_f=2$ case with $m_u=m_d=m_q$, thus $X$ can be defined as

 where $t^i$ are the generators of ${\rm{SU}}(2)$; $S$ is the scalar perturbation and $\pi^i$ are the pseudo-scalar perturbations.
-On the boundary $z=0$, the expectation of the bulk scalar field $\chi(z)$ satisfies the boundary condition,
+The near boundary ($r=0$) expansion of the bulk scalar field $\chi(r)$ could be derived from the equation of motion as